grit-engine/grit-engine/README.md

   same for all object files live here.
 * `solution_normal.props`: Additional options when compiling in normal mode.
 Options that are the same for all object files live here.
+* `pch.props`: Options for enabling the precompiled header, used for top-level apps.
 * `path/to/my-project/my-project.vcxproj`: An executable or library to build.
 Build options that are specific to the library itself (like warning levels) live here.
 * `path/to/my-project/my-project.props`: Build options required by clients of a library and the